 Regular cleaning, prompted by condition monitoring, allows the plant to run for longer between cleans, increasing overall productivity.
 It has been so successful in increasing the asset’s performance that the manufacturer has awarded a contract to install similar equipment on all SCCs at their factories worldwide.

 RS Maintenance Solutions Technical Lead, Carl Dowson, has already overseen the installation at the company’s factory in Bremen, Germany, and will be heading to Malaysia soon to install condition monitoring at their s factory .

 “It makes perfect sense: when we see a vibration level, we can automatically trigger a cleaning cycle.
 Cleaning takes just 45 minutes which means the rest of the plant can keep working.
 And it’s a lot less disruptive than a 26-week outage.

 “The same issues affect this equipment wherever it is installed around the world.
 We have provided a global solution to what is a global problem.
 In this case the return on investment was less than one week.”

-To find out more about how RS Monition can help you create the right condition monitoring strategy for your business, or to learn more about our other services, please visit our website.
+To find out more about how Maintenance Solutions from RS can help you create the right condition monitoring strategy for your business, or to learn more about our other services, please visit the RS Online website.